AryanGanesh/character-level-llm/README.md

 ---

 ## Author

-AryanGanesh Kavuri — built session by session as a student project, intermediate Python to full Transformer from scratch.
+AryanGanesh- built session by session as a student project